code-simple/typescript-expressJs-postgreSQL-boilerplate/README.md

    - Logs are created per each day , e.g `07-Nov-2024.log` makes it easier to track.

 6. #### LINTING

    - Linting: with ESLint
    - Git hooks: with husky and lint-staged

+7. #### EMAIL SERVICE
+   - Nodemailer configured
+   - EJS a powerful tool to use email templates.
+     Note : use `<%= variable %>` inside template to replace Dynamic fields.
+E.g you want to greet new regisration just replace dummy email with `<%= email %>` in template